-Reservoir and Reservoir Engineering Basics
+Reservoir Engineering Basics

-- Reservoir Life Cycle
+- Reservoir life cycle

-- Reservoir environment and formation properties
+- Reservoir formation properties

-- Identification of contacts
+- Identification of fluid contacts and pressure gradients

 The first day of this class will introduce students to some of the fundamentals of reservoir engineering.
 Participants will learn about the role of reservoir engineering in exploration and production as well as how reservoir engineers interact with other engineering disciplines.
 Reservoir environment and formation properties will also be discussed to include, structure and properties of rocks, porosity, permeability, compressibility, wettability, and capillary pressure.
 Participants will learn about the identification of contacts as well as effective and relative permeability and how to measure relative permeability.
 The definition of reservoir pressure and the determination of pressure gradients will also be discussed.